Richard Brookins

-Richard W. Brookins (1922 – October 11, 2018) was an American man who, as a soldier during World War II, was chosen to portray Saint Nicholas for the children of Wiltz, Luxembourg.
+Richard W. Brookins (February 25, 1922 – October 11, 2018) was an American man who, as a soldier during World War II, was chosen to portray Saint Nicholas for the children of Wiltz, Luxembourg.
 He then became known as "The American St. Nick" and came to represent all of the Americans who helped defend Luxembourg from German forces.

 Personal life

-Brookins was born in Rochester, New York, and returned there after the war.
+Brookins was born in Rochester, New York, on February 25, 1922, and returned there after the war.
 Before the war, he worked at Ritter Dental; after the war, he worked for Rochester Telephone.